PolarGeospatialCenter/pgc-code-tutorials/dynamic_stac_api/desktop_gis_stac_access.md

 The STAC API url is: `https://stac.pgc.umn.edu/api/v1/`

 ## ArcGIS Pro
 ESRI provides [instructions for using STAC endpoints within ArcGIS Pro](https://pro.arcgis.com/en/pro-app/latest/help/data/imagery/introduction-to-stac.htm).
 We will be demonstrating how to create a connection to the PGC STAC, query the API, and add data to your project.
 One note: this functionality requires ArcGIS Pro version 3.2 or higher.
-Sine this is a new feature in ArcGIS Pro, there may be unexpected errors or limited functionality compared to other tools.
+Since this is a new feature in ArcGIS Pro, there may be unexpected errors or limited functionality compared to other tools.

 1. In the ribbon menu, click Insert, then Connections, then STAC Connections.
 Select New STAC Connection.
 2. The Create STAC Connection panel opens.
 Name the Connection something like PGC DEM STAC, and in the Connection field use the URL: https://stac.pgc.umn.edu/api/v1/